thretclothing/home/README.md

 ### Running The Site

 There are three ways in which you can launch the site:
-- In dev mode, which is what is used when working on the site: `npm run serve`
+- In dev mode, which is what is used when working on the site: `npm run start`
-- In prod mode, which resembles the live site: `npm run serve:prod`
+- In prod mode, which resembles the live site: `npm run start:prod`
-- In SSR mode, with the prod version of the site built, this will simulate what's ran on our server: `npm run serve:ssr`
+- In SSR mode, with the prod version of the site built, this will simulate what's ran on our server: `npm run start:ssr`

 ### Building The Site